-To enable the Member of the Cabinet to provide the fullest and most accurate answer, notice that it is to be asked, together with a copy of it, should be given to the Director for Sustainability & Resources in writing by post or email to be received no later than midday two clear working days prior to the day of the meeting.
-Notice should be given by post to the Director for Sustainability & Resources, Town Hall, Chapel Road, Worthing, BN11 1HA or by email to democratic.services@adur-worthing.gov.uk.
+To enable the Cabinet Member to provide the fullest and most accurate answer, notice that it is to be asked, together with a copy of it, should still be given to the Director for Sustainability & Resources in writing by email to be received no later than midday two clear working days prior to the day of the meeting.
+Notice should be given by email to the Director for Sustainability &

+Resources, at democratic.services@adur-worthing.gov.uk.
 Notice of questions must include the questioner's name, address and contact details.

-Where a member of the public has failed to give notice of a question in accordance with this provision, the question may still be put, but the Member of the Cabinet to whom it is addressed may either choose to give a full response or respond by undertaking to provide a written response within 3 working days.
+Where a member of the public has failed to give notice of a question in accordance with this provision, the question may still be put, but the Cabinet Member to whom it is addressed may either choose to give a full response or respond by undertaking to provide a written response within 3 working days.